Support product media

 Social media imagesAnchor link to section titled "Social media images"

 Rather than only showing images for social media previews, you can include media preview images as well.

-You can use the Shopify-XR library to support AR Quick Look in iOS’s Safari, and Android’s Scene Viewer.
+If merchants have 3D models of their products, then you can give them the option to showcase those models through AR.
+To do this, you can use the Shopify-XR library to support AR Quick Look in iOS’s Safari, and Android’s Scene Viewer.

 You need to do the following to use this library:

 Initialize the libraryAnchor link to section titled "Initialize the library"

 Launch the displayAnchor link to section titled "Launch the display"

 You can launch the display in two ways:

 Launch the display with a buttonAnchor link to section titled "Launch the display with a button"